bucs110fall2023/final-project-fudge-brownies/README.md

 ## ATP

 1. Action: Click and hold the Mouse and draw across the screen and then let go.
-Result: A group of epigraphs should appear and draw out the shape
+Result: A group of epigraphs should appear and draw out the shape drawn
 2. Action: Click __.
 Result: the applications should go from the gameloop to the menuloop with different options
 3. Action: Move the mouse around and click on the different buttons.
 Result: The application should change between different menu screens
 4. Action: Using the mouse, from the main menu click the options button, and then click the color button, and then select a button before returning to the main gameloop, and then draw an image.
-Result: The drawing should be using the color that was selected
+Result: The drawing should be using the color that was selecte
-5. Action:
+5. Action: Click and hold the Mouse and draw across the screen and then let go.
+While the shape is being drawn, press the R button on the keyboard.
+Result: the drawing should stop and the user should be brought back to the screen before, allowing the user to draw another shape.